tompos2/rcno-reviews/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Recencio Book Reviews is a powerful and very flexible tool for managing your blog’s book review collection.
-It was designed with the book reviewer in mind and was built to be fast, easy and customizable.
+It was designed with the book reviewer in mind and built to be fast, easy and customizable.

 == Description ==